 Peter Brews, Dean

-Brian Klaas, Senior Associate Dean, Academics and Research
+Brian Klaas, Senior Associate Dean of Research and Academics

-Kendall Roth, Senior Associate Dean, International Programs and Partnerships
+Kendall Roth, Senior Associate Dean for International Programs and Partnerships

 Nancy Buchan, Associate Dean, Undergraduate Programs